-If the complainant is dissatisfied with the way the complaint has been handled at stage one and wishes to pursue their initial complaint, the head teacher/chair of governors may delegate the task of investigating the complaint to another staff member or another governor.
+If the complainant is dissatisfied with the outcome of Stage 1 or the way the complaint has been handled at stage one and wishes to pursue their initial complaint further, the head teacher/chair of governors may delegate the task of formally investigating the complaint to another staff member or another governor.

-The head teacher/chair of governors may also, in exceptional circumstances commission an investigating officer report to be undertaken by an external consultant.
+The head teacher/chair of governors may also, in exceptional circumstances, commission an investigating officer report to be undertaken by an external consultant.
 The person making the complaint should be informed that an investigation is underway and that they will receive a response within 25 working days, or a letter explaining the reason for any subsequent delay.

-Once the relevant facts have been established the head teacher/chair of governors should relay the decision, and the reason for the decision, in writing to the complainant.
+Once the relevant facts have been established and conclusions drawn, the head teacher/chair of governors/nominated officer should relay the decision, and the reason for the decision, in writing to the complainant.